rajatdangra/CoWIN_VaccineFinder/README.md

 Following are some of the main features of the App:
 - [x] Extremely User Friendly Settings: All the preferences can be Customized.
 User can Control Everthing.
-- [x] One Time Setup: User Preferences will be saved in Settings, so need to set ever again.
+- [x] One Time Setup: User Preferences will be saved in Settings, so need not to set ever again.
 Just input the OTP and you are good to go anytime.
 - [x] Intelligent App: The App can VALIDATE beneficiaries, IDENTIFY invalid inputs (like beneficiaries combination, Dose, Vaccine etc.), Automatically UPDATES valid values and SAVE Settings.
 - [x] BEEP Notifier for user, in case of any important event - OTP, Availability, Booking, Session Timeout, IP Blocked.
 - [x] Auto-Regenerate OTP in case of Session Timeout, IP Blocked.